crate/crate/docs/general/ddl/replication.rst

 (i.e., fewer shards per node) can both increase chances of a :ref:`successful recovery <ddl-replication-recovery>` in the event of node loss.

-Although not ideal, a single node can hold multiple shards belonging to the same table.
+A single node can hold multiple shards belonging to the same table.
 For example, suppose a table has more shards (primaries and replicas) than nodes available in the cluster.
-In that case, CrateDB will determine the safest way to allocate all shards to the nodes available.
+In that case, CrateDB will determine the best way to allocate shards to the nodes available.

+However, there is never a benefit to allocating multiple copies of the same shard to a single node (e.g., the primary and a replica of the same shard or two replicas of the same shard).

+For example:

+.. rst-class:: open

-However, there is one restriction.
-Suppose a single node held the primary and a replica of the same shard.
-If that node were lost, CrateDB would be unable to use either copy of the shard for :ref:`recovery <ddl-replication-recovery>`, effectively nullifying the purpose of the replica.
-In addition, if the shard had no other replicas and no :ref:`backups <snapshot-restore>` exist, the data contained in that shard may be permanently lost.
+- Suppose a single node held the primary and a replica of the same shard.
+If that node were lost, CrateDB would be unable to use either copy of the shard for :ref:`recovery <ddl-replication-recovery>` (because both were lost), effectively making the replica useless.

+- Suppose a single node held two replicas of the same shard.
+If the primary shard were lost (on a different node), CrateDB would only need one of the replica shards on this node to promote a new primary, effectively making the second replica useless.

+In both cases, the second copy of the shard serves no purpose.

-For this reason, CrateDB will never allocate the primary and a replica of the same shard to a single node.
+For this reason, CrateDB will never allocate multiple copies of the same shard to a single node.

-The above rule means that for *one* shard and *n* replicas, a cluster must have at least *n + 1* available nodes for CrateDB to fully replicate all shards.
+The above rule means that for *one* primary shard and *n* replicas, a cluster must have at least *n + 1* available nodes for CrateDB to fully replicate all shards.
 When CrateDB cannot fully replicate all shards, the table enters a state known as *underreplication*.

 CrateDB gives underreplicated tables a *yellow* :ref:`health status
 <sys-health-def>`.